Cambridge Assessment Admissions Testing

-Cambridge Assessment Admissions Testing (formerly the Admissions Testing Service) provides admissions tests for a range of university level courses and assessments in thinking skills and behavioural styles.
+Cambridge Assessment Admissions Testing (formerly the Admissions Testing Service) provided admissions tests for a range of university level courses and assessments in thinking skills and behavioural styles.
 It is part of Cambridge Assessment, a not-for-profit department of the University of Cambridge, England.
+It stopped delivering admissions tests at the end of 2023 and was disbanded in 2024.

 History

 2001 - The Thinking Skills Assessment (TSA) was introduced for entry to a range of undergraduate courses at the University of Cambridge.